-We pick up and answer the 5 most common questions on the topic.
+Now, let’s pick up and answer the 6 most commonly asked questions on insubordination:

 1. What is considered insubordination in the workplace?

 At work, insubordination is the intentional refusal to comply with a superior’s legal and ethical order.
 Such an act can disrespect a supervisor, decrease their administrative authority, and eventually harm the organization’s efficiency.
 It usually calls for disciplinary action, including suspension and termination.

 An act of insubordination is not always predictable.
 Some “moron” always manages to find a reason to challenge a superior and refuse to perform as told, even if that superior is reputed as a dictator in having his orders obeyed.

 Disobeying orders is always severely penalized in the military.
 At other places of work, however, the reprisal is typically milder, if you can call being fired milder.

 2. Can a single act of insubordination create a bigger issue?